check-spelling-sandbox/materialize/doc/developer/design/20230223_stabilize_with_mutually_recursive.md

 At the very least, we can export a Prometheus metric that tracks the number of indexed or materialized views that have recursive CTEs.

-Once we have anonymized query logging, we can get some deper insights which would be useful for product analytics.
+Once we have anonymized query logging, we can get some deeper insights which would be useful for product analytics.

 ---